 Mobile App Localization Without Resource Files

-Traditionally localization of apps starts when the resource files are handed off to translators, either by email (we cry typing that in) or automatically.
+Traditionally, app localization starts when the resource files are handed off to translators, either by email (we cry typing that in) or automatically.
 In other words, first comes the resource file, and then you can proceed with localization.

 How about we reverse this workflow a bit and send strings for translation directly from your design tool (like Figma, Sketch, or Adobe XD)?
 Localization without resource files is a new approach we offer the design and development teams that collaborate on UI localization in Crowdin.